By: Brent Manion

 - People will be in a different season than you are.

-For more information on the Spiritual Seasons see the Spiritual Discipline Handbook by Adele Ahlberg Calhoun
+For more information on the Spiritual Seasons see the Spiritual Disciplines Handbook: Practices That Transform Us by Adele Ahlberg Calhoun.